vmagamedov/harness/docs/configuration.rst

       ];
   }

+.. note:: It is required that your message type was named ``Configuration``, this is a convention over configuration.

 This example probably differs from what you expected to see in a ``.proto`` files because we are using message and field options: